nstanford5/nftAuction/nft-auction-api.md

 range: 1-9
 ```

-Next, we automate the NFT process. `{!rsh} launchToken()` is simply a convenient way to test with NFTs here in devnet.
+Next, we automate the NFT process. `{!js} launchToken`() is simply a convenient way to test with NFTs in devnet.
 When moving to testnet and ultimately MainNet, you will likely allow the Creator to provide the NFT id as a string.
 ```
 load: /examples/nft-auction-api/index.mjs
 md5: 0205f5a034e69c1258ec38f37c92b937
 range: 10-15
 ```
-- Line 11 uses `{!rsh} launchToken()` to create a new devnet NFT
+- Line 11 uses `{!js} launchToken`() to create a new devnet NFT
 - Line 12-14 set constants related to the parameters
 - Line 15 sets the parameters object to include those constants.
 This will eventually be passed to the backend.
 :::note
 Here is an example of selling the Algorand MainNet Token, our beloved 'Reach Thank You Token'.
 ```const REACH_THANK_YOU = '545293434';```
 ```const balance = await stdlib.balanceOf(wallet, REACH_THANK_YOU);```
 [Source for token id](https://algoexplorer.io/asset/545293434)
 :::

 NFTs are represented differently on different consensus networks.
 On Algorand they will return a `BigNumber` and on EVM-based networks they will return an `{!rsh} Address`.

 So we define a helper function to differentiate between networks.
 ```